<img src="https://d5nxst8fruw4z.cloudfront.net/atrk.gif?account=5C8hi1agq800qI" style="display:none" height="1" width="1" alt="">

 High-Risk Area Flood Insurance Requirements

 But what if you're located in a lower risk area?
 Should you still purchase flood insurance?
-What if you don't own property--are your belongings eligible for insurance against flood loss?
+What if you don't own the property—are your belongings eligible for insurance against flood loss?

-For answers to questions like these, especially as they pertain to military families, we consulted with the experts at USAA.
+For answers to questions like these, especially as they pertain to military homeowners and renters, including those living in military housing, we consulted with the experts at USAA.
 Justin Morgan, Product Management Director with USAA, provided us with the following information.

-Common Questions Military Families Have Regarding Flood Insurance
+Common Questions from Military Families About Flood Insurance

 Flood is specifically excluded under most homeowners insurance policies; often the only option for flood coverage is through the National Flood Insurance Program (NFIP).

-However, that [exclusion] is not always the case with renters insurance that covers personal property.
-USAA Renters Policy does include coverage for flood.
+However, the above exclusion is not always the case with renters insurance that covers personal property.
+Some renters policies will include coverage for flood for an extra fee.
 It is always best to speak with a licensed insurance professional or agent to discuss what specific exclusions may or may not apply.

-Start here: USAA Disaster and Recovery Center and Floodmart.gov linked above.
+Start here: Floodmart.gov.
 You should also contact your insurance agent or representative for specifics about your location.

 Flood insurance can provide protection to the building itself, as well as personal contents.
 To review all the various coverage options and any possible exclusions that may apply, you should contact a licensed insurance professional.